 8. Binding Offer: The Final Bid

 After due diligence and management presentations are complete, the remaining one to three bidders submit their binding offers.
 Unlike the indicative offer, this bid is legally binding and includes a final purchase price, financing confirmation, and firm contractual terms.
 This is where the investment bank negotiates hardest with all remaining parties to secure the best possible outcome for the seller.
+If a financial sponsor is among the finalists, the price it can pay is directly constrained by how much debt the target can support – the mechanics of that constraint are walked through in What Makes a Good LBO Target.

 9. Signing: Execution of the Purchase Agreement (SPA)

 Once the seller selects a winning bidder, the parties move to signing – the execution of the Share Purchase Agreement (SPA).
 The SPA governs every legal aspect of the transaction, from purchase price and payment mechanics to warranties and non-compete clauses.
 Signing legally fixes the transaction, even though the actual transfer of ownership typically happens later.
+Most SPAs also fix a working capital "peg" at signing, a mechanism explained in detail in what a working capital peg protects against, and frequently include a Material Adverse Change clause that can affect whether the deal actually reaches closing, covered in what a MAC clause actually protects against.

 10. Closing: Completion of the Transaction